x

 “Be a good friend, a good teammate.
 Keep eyes on each other," he said.

-Chief Day says it does sound like, in these instances, the reporting students had a good set of friends who noticed something was wrong, got their friends to safety, then helped them report it.
+Chief Day says it does sound like, in these instances, the reporting students had a good set of friends who noticed something was wrong, got their friends to safety, and then helped them report it.

 Reporting and getting tested if you suspect you've been given a date rape drug or other unknown substance, Day said, can go a long way in helping police; not only is the report kept on file and may help connect similar incidents, the evidence can be retained if a urine test is done quickly.